 - Cuilin Zhang, M.D., M.P.H., Ph.D.

 - Schisterman EF, Mumford SL, Schliep KC, Sjaarda LA, Stanford JB, Lesher LL, Wactawski-Wende J, Lynch AM, Townsend JM, Perkins NJ, Zarek SM, Tsai MY, Chen Z, Faraggi D, Galai N, Silver RM.
-Preconception low dose aspirin and time to pregnancy: Findings from the effects of aspirin in gestation and reproduction randomized trial.
+Preconception low dose aspirin and time to pregnancy: findings from the Effects of Aspirin in Gestation and Reproduction randomized trial.
 The Journal of Clinical Endocrinology and Metabolism.
-2015 May;100(5):1785-91.
-PMCID: PMC4422888.
-PMID: 25710565
+2015; 100(5):1785-1791.
+PMID: 25710565.
+PMCID: PMC4422888

 - Hinkle SN, Mumford SL, Grantz KL, Silver RM, Mitchell EM, Sjaarda LA, Radin RG, Perkins NJ, Galai N, Schisterman EF.
 Association of Nausea and Vomiting During Pregnancy with Pregnancy Loss: A Secondary Analysis of a Randomized Clinical Trial.
-JAMA Internal Medicine.
-2016 Nov;176(11):1621-7.
+Journal of the American Medical Association Internal Medicine.
+2016; 176(11):1621-1627.
 PMID: 27669539

 - Pugh SJ, Schisterman EF, Browne RW, Lynch AM, Mumford SL, Perkins NJ, Silver R, Sjaarda L, Stanford JB, Wactawski-Wende J, Wilcox B, Grantz KL.
 Preconception maternal lipoprotein levels in relation to fecundability.
 Human Reproduction.
 2017; 32(5):1055-1063.
 PMID: 28333301